pennacchietti210890/finbot/README.md

 ### MCP Compatibility

-FinBot now supports the Multi-Cloud Protocol (MCP), allowing for more flexible deployment and integration:
+FinBot now supports the Model Context Protocol (MCP) (with a similar implementation to the official MCP Python SDK), allowing for more flexible deployment and integration:

 - **MCP-Compatible Tools**: Financial tools have been adapted to work with the MCP protocol.
 - **MCP Server**: Dedicated server implementation for MCP-based communication.